Im2SurfTex: Surface Texture Generation via Neural Backprojection of Multi-View Images: Related Work

 \paragraph{Texture Generation via T2I Diffusion Models} Initial efforts in texture generation via text-to-image diffusion models, such as Text2Tex~\cite{Chen:2023:Text2tex} and TEXTure~\cite{Richardson:2023:Texture}, employed depth-conditioned diffusion models~\cite{Rombach:2022:High, Zhang:2023:ControlNet} to iteratively inpaint and refine the textures of 3D objects.
 Both methods start with a preset viewpoint, generating texture updates for corresponding regions of the 3D object by back-projecting depth-guided views.
 In Text2Tex, a coarse texture is progressively created by iterating over multiple viewpoints and refining the texture map based on high- surface-coverage viewpoints.
 This refinement applies a denoising diffusion process of moderate strength to preserve the texture’s original appearance while enhancing details.
 Similarly, TEXTure divides the texture map into distinct regions labeled as \textit{keep}, \textit{refine}, or \textit{generate}, enabling selective refinement or generation of textures.
 Despite these efforts to achieve global consistency, these methods employ ad hoc thresholds to define the different shape regions and hand-engineered strategies for backprojection, often leading to seams between texture regions synthesized from different viewpoints.

 To address these issues, other methods such as TexFusion~\cite{Cao:2023:Texfusion} leverage \textit{latent} diffusion to interlace diffusion and back-projection steps, producing 3D-aware latent images that are subsequently decoded and merged into a texture map.
 Similarly, SyncMVD~\cite{Liu:2024:SyncMVD} employs a latent texture map where all views are encoded at each denoising step, further enhancing consistency in geometry and appearance.
-Still, both methods rely on ad hoc heuristics for aggregating texture information from different views, such as mere averaging or using the most front-facing view information for each texel.
-In contrast, our approach learns to aggregate color information from multiple views based on both geometry and texture information, enabling the generation of a coherent and seamless surface texture map.
+TexGen~\cite{Huo:2024:TexGen} introduced a multi-view sampling and resampling framework that updates a UV texture map iteratively during denoising, aiming to reduce view discrepancies.
+Still, these methods rely on ad hoc blending masks or heuristics for aggregating texture information from different views, such as mere averaging or using the most front-facing view information for each texel.
+In contrast, our approach learns to aggregate color information from multiple views based on both geometry and texture information, promoting the generation of more coherent and seamless surface texture maps.